 the Galli's islands near Positano, the Emerald Grotto in Conca dei Marini.
 Many museums and churches are available, such as the Paper Museum, the crypt of the main cathedral, the museum of the Ravello cathedral, the church of Santa Maria Olearia.
 There are many traditional events, especially in summer, such as Patron Saints days, town festivals

 and producers of pastries, cakes, wine, and limoncello.
-Accommodation is available in hotels, bed and breakfast, villas, and such if you'd like to stay in the area.
+If you'd like to stay on the Coast accommodation is available in hotels, bed and breakfast, villas, and such.

-A holiday on the Coast is a charming and relaxing experience between history and natural beauty.
-We hope this travel guide will help tourists plan their vacation in Italy, providing useful travel tips.
+A holiday here is a charming and relaxing experience between history and natural beauty.
+We hope this travel guide will help you plan your vacation in Italy, providing useful info and travel tips.

 Breathtaking views, history,